Yasirrazaa/yasirrazaa.github.io/_posts/how_to_structure_your_machine_learning_projects.md

 2. **Make the Script Executable**: Open a terminal, navigate to the directory where the script is saved, and run the following command:
     ```bash
-    chmod +x ai_project_generator.sh
+    chmod +x script.sh
     ```

 3. **Run the Script**: Execute the script by running:
     ```bash
-    ./ai_project_generator.sh
+    ./script.sh project_name
     ```
-   Follow the on-screen instructions to enter the project name and let the script perform the setup.
+   Do not include spaces and special characters except underscore(_) in the project name.

-### Conclusion
+## Conclusion

 Structuring an AI project is crucial for efficiency, collaboration, reproducibility, scalability, and compliance.
 While manual structuring is feasible, it is time-consuming and prone to errors.
 Our provided script automates the structuring process, offering a consistent, efficient, and scalable solution for managing end-to-end AI projects.
 By using such automation tools, AI developers can focus on innovation and development, leveraging structured practices to achieve better project outcomes.